SylvainTran/cart351_api_presentation/README.md

 # Demo Design Document

-    The demo API presentation focuses on showing well-documented, small examples\
-    for the Media Streams API.
-Examples should be ideally modular and easily\ integrable into a flexible variety of projects.\
+    The demo API presentation focuses on showing well-documented, small examples for the Media Streams API.
+Examples should be ideally modular and easily integrable into a flexible variety of projects.

-    The first version shows Media Streams + Canvas API interactions.\
+    The first version shows Media Streams + Canvas API interactions.

+## Presentation Slides

+    In development.

 ## Build Status